Monday, April 02, 2012

 Research the company, the interviewers (if you have names), and anything you can pick out of the job description.
 For a UX professional, you should have some depth of knowledge about visual design, information architecture, usability, at least a couple of web technologies (HTML/CSS, RIA, JavaScript, Flash, etc.), standard documentation, and standard software development processes and methodologies.
 It's ok to be weak in one or more of these areas, but it's not ok to be completely unaware of them.
 Here are some examples of questions that I often ask in a UX interview:

-What are you an expert in?
+What are you an expert in?8.
+Be honest

 Visual design, usability, information architecture, HTML/CSS, Flex, Flash, illustration, content management, requirements gathering, software development process, art direction, leading a UX team - all good answers, but be prepared to elaborate.